 Requirements vary between shipping providers (between the USPS and FedEx, for example), but there are limits on what you can ship within the United States.
-Generally speaking, things like air bags, ammunition, explosives, gasoline, illicit drugs, marijuana (including medical doses), cannot be shipped domestically.
+Generally speaking, things like airbags, ammunition, explosives, gasoline, illicit drugs, and marijuana (including medical doses) cannot be shipped domestically.

-In addition to the list of prohibited items, there are products that have restrictions on domestic shipping, including:
+In addition to the list of prohibited items, some products have restrictions on domestic shipping, including:

 - Lithium batteries